timwhitez/screencapture/README.md

 Overall the current implementation is about 2-5x faster than GDI `BitBlt` (depending on the resolution, the higher the bigger the difference) and uses a lot less resources for cases where there arent any changes to the screen.

-## app.manifest

-To make use of `IDXGIOutput5::DuplicateOutput1`, an application has to provide support for `PerMonitorV2` DPI-Awareness (Windows 10 1703+)
-This is usually done by providing an my-executable.exe.manifest file either next to the executable, or as an embedded resource.

-In this application there are calls to `IsValidDpiAwarenessContext` and `SetThreadDpiAwarenessContext` which circumvent the requirement.